 Since I have been living in Canada, I changed my life around a bit.
 My morning routine has become one where I voluntarily get up at 5 am and meditate.
 I then journal and drink a lot of water.
 Now I don’t mean to brag, I am just an average human, and anyone can do this ( if you really want to).

 I am telling you this because I have started to treat my body more like my temple.
 It is not just a vehicle that one day is going to break down.
 I know this will be the case, but life is much more enjoyable when your body feels strong and healthy.

 This is also what led me to phase out most of my plastic containers in the house.
 Now, I am saying most since I still use my Nutribullet daily, and for those of you who know and love the Nutribullet (mixer), it has a plastic container to hold the content for blending.

 Apart from that, when it comes to storing my food or serving it, I don’t use plastic containers anymore.
 The main reason is that I do not want to add more toxins to my environment and my food.

-Momentarily, I avoid canned food mainly because of the thin layer of plastic the cans have inside of it.
+Momentarily, I avoid canned food mainly because of the thin layer of plastic the cans have inside of them.
 Yep, I was also surprised when I learned this.
 Drinking water from a plastic bottle or consuming food out of a styrofoam container that you just heated in the microwave is adding an enormous amount of microplastic to your body, according to research.